project-flogo/edge-contrib/activity/coap/README.md

 # CoAp
-This activity allows you to Get, Insert, Update and Delete a document in couchbase database.
+This activity allows you to send a CoAP message.

 ## Installation